-Almine Rech Gallery is delighted to present “I am crying because you are not crying”, Claire Tabouret’s first exhibition at the gallery in Paris, the second part of which will be hosted at the Château de Boisgeloup, Gisors, starting October 20, 2018.
+Almine Rech Gallery is delighted to present “I am crying because you are not crying”, Claire Tabouret’s first exhibition at the gallery in Paris, the second part of which will be hosted at the Château de Boisgeloup, Gisors and will be opened to the public on October 27th - 28th and November 3rd - 4th from 11 am to 6 pm.

 Conflict is probably the term that best describes the ventures and vicissitudes of humankind over the ages: political and economic struggles, religious conflicts, cultural revolutions, but also inner, psychological conflicts.
 It is not by chance that wrestling, as a subject, has pervaded the entire history of representations: think of wrestlers depicted on antique vases, or the Two Wrestlers terracotta model attributed to Michelangelo, or the famous poster of Andy Warhol and Jean-Michel Basquiat as boxers.
 Grappling, competing, dancing, enfolding, embracing… who exactly are Claire Tabouret’s wrestlers?
 They are archetypes: their bodies, far removed from classical ideals of perfection, express tension and paradox.
 The wrestlers attract and repel each other, reminiscent of Pina Bausch’s choreographies as described by Raimund Hoghe: “A complaint of love.
 Remembering, moving, touching.
 Taking on attitudes.
 Baring, facing each other, slipping over the Other’s body.
 Seeking what is lost: proximity.
 Not knowing what to do to allure.”
 The bodies painted by Claire Tabouret feel, dance, want to harm yet protect, thus opening up a space for the viewer’s sensitivity.
 Her new series of works on paper and repeated theme of the couple evoke the work of Edvard Munch, such as The Kiss or Love and Pain.
 Their acid colours also evoke more contemporary, pop-infused synthetic painting, as with the chromatic range exposed in Andy Warhol’s famous poster for Querelle, the controversial film adapted from Jean Genet’s novel.